timescale/docs/use-timescale/metrics-logging/integrations.md

    <Tab title="IAM role">

    <Procedure>

-   Timescale services run in AWS.
-Best practice is to use IRSA to manage access between Timescale services and your AWS resources.
+   Timescale Services run in AWS.
+Best practice is to use [IAM Roles for Service Accounts (IRSA)][irsa] to manage access between Timescale Services and your AWS resources.

-   To create a role that securely communicates between your Timescale service and your AWS
+   To create a role that securely communicates between Timescale Service and your AWS account:
-   account:

-    1. Create the [IRSA][irsa] role following this [AWS blog][cross-account-iam-roles].
+    1. Create the IRSA role following this [AWS blog][cross-account-iam-roles].

-       When you create the IAM OIDC provider, the URL depends on the region where the exporter is being created.
-It must be [one of the following](#reference).
-Also, you must add the role itself as a trusted entity.
+       When you create the IAM OIDC provider, you must:
+       - Set the URL to the [region where the exporter is being created][reference].
+       - Add the role as a trusted entity.

    The following example shows a correctly configured IRSA role: